 While there are many claims of these two plants being completely different strains of cannabis, with a different look and different effects, most scientists and experts agree that they likely just contain a different chemical makeup.

-It is near impossible to know exactly what you are buying or taking and how it might impact you, but there are some things to be aware of.
+It is nearly impossible to know exactly what you are buying or taking and how it might impact you, but there are some things to be aware of.
 Looking at the chemical composition of cannabis can help you determine its potential effects.

 There are some differences between those labeled sativa and those marked indica.